Verina-Armanyous/transparent-donation-ecommerce-django/README.md

 ### Main Features:
 - Easiness: As easy as online shopping
 - Transparency: It shows the donors where their money goes with quantifiable impact
-- Donate by cause: Donors can pick a cause their care about and support it
+- Donate by cause: Donors can pick a cause they care about and support it

 ## Running this project